geopython/pycsw/docs/en/community.rst

 The pycsw-devel mailing list enables users and developers to exchange ideas, discuss improvements / issues, and ask questions.
 To subscribe, visit http://lists.osgeo.org/mailman/listinfo/pycsw-devel.

 Mailing list archives are available at http://lists.osgeo.org/pipermail/pycsw-devel.
+The mailing list is also available/searchable via the OSGeo `Nabble`_ forum.

 IRC
 ---